Call free 0800 019 0063 We are open today between 9am and 8pm

 One of the best preserved medieval towns of the Adriatic, Kotor is protected by UNESCO.
 Between 1420 and 1797, the area was under the rule of the Republic of Venice and the Venetian influence can be seen in its architecture.
 The Gulf of Kotor is sometimes called the southernmost fjord in Europe, although it is actually a submerged river canyon.
 The overhanging limestone cliffs of Orjen and Lovcen complete one of the Mediterranean's most beautiful landscapes.

-Arrive: Tue 27 June 2028 at 07:00 / Depart: Tue 27 June 2028 at 19:00
+Arrive: Tue 27 June 2028 at 08:00 / Depart: Tue 27 June 2028 at 17:00

 A scant few miles off the Albanian coast lies the island of Corfu, one of the most richly endowed of all the Greek Isles.
-Praised by Homer in the Odyssey and selected by Shakespeare as the setting for "The Tempest," the island retains evidence of cultural heritage from each of its past rulers - Byzantium, Venice, France, Russia and Great Britain.
+Praised by Homer in "The Odyssey" and selected by Shakespeare as the setting for "The Tempest," the island retains evidence of cultural heritage from each of its past rulers - Byzantium, Venice, France, Russia and Great Britain.
 Rolling acres of olive groves, small orchards of lemon and orange trees, tall cypress, oleander, and myrtle bushes lend a lush, verdant look to the island.
 While the oldest part of Corfu Town has cobblestone lanes so narrow only pedestrian travel is possible, the modern sector has wide avenues.
 Residents boast that its "Spianada" is the largest and most beautiful square in all Greece.

 Arrive: Fri 30 June 2028 at 07:00 / Depart: Fri 30 June 2028 at 18:00